-You can nominate a suitable person or request VCAT to make a determination.
+A suitable person can be nominated or VCAT can be requested to make a determination.

 VCAT may appoint a relative, friend, solicitor, accountant, private trustee company or State Trustees Limited as administrator.
 VCAT’s emphasis is to take the least restrictive path and so they are likely to appoint a family member before a friend or a professional.
 They will, however, discount a family member where there is a dispute between family members or because no family member is considered suitable.